 Olympus recognizes climate change as a serious issue that endangers the integrity of the global environment, as well as being an issue which affects our business activities.
-We will continue to promote a variety of ongoing initiatives toward the achievement of carbon
+We will continue to promote a variety of ongoing initiatives toward the achievement of carbon neutrality into the future.

 - Scope 1 and 2 carbon emissions

+- Scope 3 emissions

 - · Circularity through product stewardship

-- Environmental reporting transparency